 I use a tablespoon cookie scoop to measure a precise amount of batter into each mini muffin tin.
 You only want to fill them up HALF the way so they’ll come out with a flat bottom and nicely round on the sides and top.

-If you’re freezing the donut muffins, they should stay good for up to 3 months.
+If you’re freezing the donut holes, they should stay good for up to 3 months.
 Pull them out of the freezer to thaw at room temperature the night before.

 More Breakfast Recipes

 - Pumpkin Waffles

 - Waffle Mix– make your own waffles!